 Like all other aspects of building a PLN — what you get back is directly related to what you put in!

 You’ll get the most back when you read other bloggers’s posts, comment on their posts and publish posts on your own personal blog.
 The more you learn about being a blogger, and writing effective posts, the better you’ll connect with others.

 For those who are new to blogging we recommend you work through our personal blogging series.
 The series takes you step by step through the process of setting up your own personal educators blog and includes links to other educators’ blogs so you can see how they use their blogs.
 You’ll find our tips for writing more effective blog posts here.

 We’d like you to add your voice and ideas to our ongoing conversation about PLNs by undertaking one or more of these challenges:

 - Step up Feedly or Flipboard, subscribe to blogs and leave comments on blogs.

 - Leave a comment on the “Advice to First Time Bloggers” Voicethread

 - Write a post or write a comment on this post to share your tips for building a PLN using blogs

 - Leave a comment on this post!
 Ask us a question.
 Join the conversation!

-- Leave a link to your blog in a comment on this post if you are participating in our Whole new PLN series so the other participants can easily subscribe to your blog.
+- Leave a link to your blog in a comment on this post if you are participating in our PLN series so the other participants can easily subscribe to your blog.